PdIPS/ConsensusBasedX.jl/README.md

 [![Aqua](https://raw.githubusercontent.com/JuliaTesting/Aqua.jl/master/badge.svg)](https://github.com/JuliaTesting/Aqua.jl)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **ConsensusBasedX.jl** is a gradient-free stochastic optimisation package for Julia, born out of [Consensus.jl](https://github.com/rafaelbailo/Consensus.jl) and [CBXpy](https://github.com/PdIPS/CBXpy).
 It uses _Consensus-Based Optimisation_ (CBO), a flavour of _Particle Swarm Optimisation_ (PSO) first introduced by [R. Pinnau, C. Totzeck, O. Tse, and S. Martin (2017)][1].
 This is a method of global optimisation particularly suited for rough functions, where gradient descent would fail.
-It is also useful for optimisation in higher dimensions.
+It is useful for optimisation in higher dimensions.
 It also implements _Consensus-Based Sampling_ (CBS), as introduced in [J. A. Carrillo, F. Hoffmann, A. M. Stuart, and U. Vaes (2022)][2].

 ## How to install and use